omundy/learn-javascript/topics/jquery/jquery.md

 ## AJAX notes

+A few caveats and complications when it comes to using AJAX

 1. CORS (Cross Origin Resource Sharing) ...
 1. Loading data locally requires a server
 1. Test with Postman to be sure API is actually working (lots of moving parts)